Content-addressable memory: Standards

 A major interface definition for CAMs and other network search engines was specified in an interoperability agreement called the Look-Aside Interface (LA-1 and LA-1B) developed by the Network Processing Forum.
 Numerous devices conforming to the interoperability agreement have been produced by Integrated Device Technology, Cypress Semiconductor, IBM, Broadcom and others.
-On December 11, 2007, the OIF published the serial lookaside (SLA) interface agreement.
+On December 11, 2007, the OIF published the serial look-aside (SLA) interface agreement.

 Semiconductor implementations

 CAM is much faster than RAM in data search applications.
-There are cost disadvantages to CAM however.
+There are cost disadvantages to CAM, however.
 Unlike a RAM chip, which has simple storage cells, each individual memory bit in a fully parallel CAM must have its own associated comparison circuit to detect a match between the stored bit and the input bit.
 Additionally, match outputs from each cell in the data word must be combined to yield a complete data word match signal.
 The additional circuitry increases the physical size and manufacturing cost of the CAM chip.
 The extra circuitry also increases power dissipation since every comparison circuit is active on every clock cycle.
 Consequently, CAM is used only in specialized applications where searching speed cannot be accomplished using a less costly method.
 One successful early implementation was a General Purpose Associative Processor IC and System.

 In the early 2000s several semiconductor companies including Cypress, IDT, Netlogic, Sibercore, and MOSAID introduced CAM products targeting networking applications.
 These products were labelled Network Search Engines (NSE), Network Search Accelerators (NSA), and Knowledge-based Processors (KBP) but were essentially CAM with specialized interfaces and features optimized for networking.
 Currently Broadcom offers several families of KBPs.

 Alternative implementations

 To achieve a different balance between speed, memory size and cost, some implementations emulate the function of CAM by using standard tree search or hashing designs in hardware, using hardware tricks like replication or pipelining to speed up effective performance.
 These designs are often used in routers.
-The Lulea algorithm is an efficient implementation for longest prefix match searches as required in internet routing tables.
+The Luleå algorithm is an efficient implementation for longest prefix match searches as required in internet routing tables.

 Ternary CAMs

 Binary CAM is the simplest type of CAM and uses data search words consisting entirely of 1s and 0s.
 Ternary CAM (TCAM) allows a third matching state of X or don't care for one or more bits in the stored word, thus adding flexibility to the search.
-For example, a stored word of "10XX0" in a ternary CAM will match any of the four search words "10000", "10010", "10100", or "10110".
+For example, a stored word of 10XX0 in a ternary CAM will match any of the four search words 10000, 10010, 10100, or 10110.
 The added search flexibility comes at an additional cost over binary CAM as the internal memory cell must now encode three possible states instead of the two for the binary CAM.
-This additional state is typically implemented by adding a mask bit ("care" or "don't care" bit) to every memory cell.
+This additional state is typically implemented by adding a mask bit (care or don't care bit) to every memory cell.